Sports-Analytics-UdS/pads-hands-on-KPI-Dashboard/README.md

 # KPI metrics——Dashboard Task

-This repository contains team-level KPI metrics from all Big-Five ⚽️ league clubs for 2020/21-2024/25 seasons.
+This repository contains team-level KPI metrics from all Big-Five ⚽️ league clubs for season 2020/21-2024/25.
 Each observation represents the aggregated performance of a single team within one league and season.
 This dataset is made available through an official collaboration between **Saarland University** and **Statsbomb**.

 ---